 Whiplash is one of the most frequently encountered injuries in car accidents, particularly in rear-end collisions.
 The rapid forward and backward motion of the head causes damage to the soft tissues in the neck, including muscles, ligaments, and tendons.
 While many cases resolve with rest and physical therapy, some victims experience lingering symptoms such as chronic pain, headaches, and limited mobility.
 Severe cases of whiplash may require more extensive treatment, including injections or specialized rehabilitation, and can significantly disrupt daily activities and earning capacity.

 Soft tissue injuries, such as sprains and strains in the neck or back, are also common.
-These injuries may initially seem minor but can evolve into chronic conditions requiring prolonged treatment.
+These injuries may initially seem minor, but can evolve into chronic conditions requiring prolonged treatment.
 The pain and restricted movement associated with these injuries can affect the ability to work and perform everyday tasks.

 Herniated Discs and Spinal Fractures